dhlab-basel/JDNConvertibleCalendar/README.md

 ## Focus

-The focus of this project is to provide a design or archictecture distributed as an `npm` module that makes it easy to convert between calendar formats.
+The focus of this project is to provide a design or architecture distributed as an `npm` module that makes it easy to convert between calendar formats.
 It is, however, not primarily a library for astronomical algorithms.
-For now, we put the these methods in the module `JDNConvertibleConversion` which is basically a (partial) reimplementation in TypeScript of what you find at <https://www.fourmilab.ch/documents/calendar>.
+For now, we put the these methods in the module `JDNConvertibleConversionModule` which is basically a (partial) reimplementation in TypeScript of what you find at <https://www.fourmilab.ch/documents/calendar>.
 We would like to make this an separate module which could be used with `JDNConvertibleCalendar` (see <https://github.com/dhlab-basel/JDNConvertibleCalendar/issues/1>).

 ## Known Problems